Alida Biosciences Frequently Asked Questions

 Unlike DNA methylation, which is heritable, RNA modifications are more dynamic and often reversible.
 They can change in response to environmental signals, developmental cues, or stress.
 This flexibility allows cells to fine-tune gene expression rapidly and adapt to changing conditions.

-EpiPlex enables the localization and quantification of both m6A and inosine in mRNA and other long noncoding RNA species in a simple, 1-day workflow.
-Unlike other methods, EpiPlex can be run with low RNA sample input accommodating even the most precious clinically relevant samples.
+EpiPlex platform enables the localization and quantification of both m6A and inosine in mRNA and other long noncoding RNA species in a simple, 1-day workflow.
+Unlike other methods, EpiPlex assay can be run with low RNA sample input accommodating even the most precious clinically relevant samples.
 Designed for use with short-read sequencing, EpiPlex data is analyzed by our accompanying EpiScout software in a simple, push-button analysis of NGS output files.

-EpiPlex utilizes non-antibody binders for m6A and inosine that have been engineered to be highly specific for the modification of interest.
-Compared to antibody enrichment, EpiPlex demonstrates greater sensitivity and specificity enabling sites of interest to be measured with lower RNA input and sequencing depth requirements.
-Additionally, EpiPlex is available as a complete reagent and software package providing all the necessary reagents, guidance and compute resources to go from RNA to actionable data output.
+EpiPlex assay utilizes non-antibody binders for m6A and inosine that have been engineered to be highly specific for the modification of interest.
+Compared to antibody enrichment, EpiPlex assay demonstrates greater sensitivity and specificity enabling sites of interest to be measured with lower RNA input and sequencing depth requirements.
+Additionally, EpiPlex assay is available as a complete reagent and software package providing all the necessary reagents, guidance and compute resources to go from RNA to actionable data output.

 Traditional chemical methods, like MS (mass spectrometry), are highly sensitive to a broad range of modifications but lack sequence context and require significant material.
 Other chemical methods are designed to specifically modify bases which are read out as signatures (e.g., SNPs or indels) providing sequence context (e.g., bisulfite sequencing for m5C).
 However, chemical treatment is often destructive to RNA, exhibits significant off-target signal and typically has high material and sequencing depth requirements.